antoniopreucil93/app-docker-swarm-example/README.md

  - simple example of how to deploy nestjs application with postgres on nginx server with help of docker swarm orchestration tool.

-# Images
+## Images

  - For building custom nginx image enter into nginx directoy and run following command: docker build -t nginx-server .
- - For building nestjs app image in root direcoty run the following command: docker build -t api .
+ - For building nestjs app image in root direcoty run the following command: docker build -t nest-test .

 ## Running the app